Naga-Charitha/NLP/README.md

 The models that we have applied are:

       Decision tree

       Random Forest

       SVM

       KNN

       Logistic Regression

-The following points are the results obtained from analysis.
+The following points are the results obtained from analysis:

 -> Out of all models, Logistic regression turns out to have highest accuracy for both vectorization methods.

 -> Both SVM and Logistic regression have performed well for the data as they have closest accuracy difference.

 -> TF-IDF outperforms Bag-of-bigrams for all the models except for tree based classifiers like Decision Tree and Random Forest.

 -> From the SVM feature importance, in the data ‘high recommend’ is the most positive word and ‘Worst’ is the highly negative word.

-Classifier          | Bag of Words Accuracy | TF-IDF Accuracy Random Forest       | 87.064                | 86.797
+Classifier          | Bag of Words Accuracy | TF-IDF Accuracy

+Random Forest       | 87.064                | 86.797

 Decision Tree       | 88.347                | 87.992

 SVM                 | 92.946                | 93.327

 Logistic Regression | 93.138                | 93.384

 KNN                 | 84.658                | 86.475